esinniobiwaquareeb/geometry-assessment/README.md

 Microservice communication can be Sync or Async Communication

-The difference between the two is that, Syn wait until the it gets response due to the fact that it uses HTTP communication protocol.
+The difference between the two is that, <code>Syn</code> wait until the it gets response due to the fact that it uses HTTP communication protocol.
 In this case, it is advised to use RESTful protocol

-On the other hand, Async is NON-blocking communication and it uses Advanced Message Queuing Protocol (AMQP).
+On the other hand, <code>Async</code> is NON-blocking communication and it uses Advanced Message Queuing Protocol (AMQP).

 My approach to implementing Microservice communication is using RabbitMQ queue